Safari reserves & places to visit in Tanzania

 Located 20 miles off the Tanzanian coast, the stunning Fanjove Island has previously been inaccessible to all except a few local fishermen and the stunning bird and wildlife which thrive in its tropical vegetation.

-Over the past year, a very reliable operator has set up a small eco lodge here to allow the more intrepid travellers to experience this beautiful island...
+In 2013 a very reputable operator set up a small eco lodge here, which gives intrepid travellers the opportunity to experience this beautiful island...

 Katavi National Park